jgome284/async-js/README.md

 ## About

+Often in web development, we need to handle asynchronous actions— actions we can wait on while moving on to other tasks.
+We make requests to networks, databases, or any number of similar operations.
+JavaScript is non-blocking: instead of stopping the execution of code while it waits, JavaScript uses an event-loop which allows it to efficiently execute other tasks while it awaits the completion of these asynchronous actions.

 JavaScript is an interesting language; it's single threaded, but it's built to mimic multi-threaded-isities to free itself from blocking sequential code.
 It does so by pushing callbacks with promises for handling through a WebAPI.
 For a good introduction, checkout [this article](https://vahid.blog/post/2021-03-21-understanding-the-javascript-runtime-environment-and-dom-nodes/) and the diagram below.

 <p align="center">